Angry Andy: Plot

-Andy Bernard (Ed Helms) returns to Dunder Mifflin with Erin Hannon (Ellie Kemper) to find Nellie Bertram (Catherine Tate) in the manager's chair.
-Andy enlists Robert California (James Spader) to give Andy his job back, but Nellie refuses to relinquish the job.
+Andy Bernard returns to Dunder Mifflin with Erin Hannon to find Nellie Bertram in the manager's chair.
+Andy enlists Robert California to give Andy his job back, but Nellie refuses to relinquish the job.
 Robert backs out of the situation, due to his sexual desire for Nellie.
-Nellie further asserts her authority when she orders Angela Lipton (Angela Kinsey) to dock Andy's paycheck twice, and she complies.
+Nellie further asserts her authority when she orders Angela Lipton to dock Andy's paycheck twice, and she complies.
 This causes Andy to have sexual performance difficulties with Erin.
-Erin asks Dwight Schrute (Rainn Wilson) if he had similar problems after his loss of the manager position, which he denies.
+Erin asks Dwight Schrute if he had similar problems after his loss of the manager position, which he denies.
 After Dwight tells Nellie that she has affected Andy's sex life, she begins to feel guilty.
 She holds a meeting where the office workers share advice on how to sexually perform with Andy, when it is revealed the meeting is about him.
 After the meeting, when Nellie makes another innuendo about Andy's problems, Erin loses her temper by yelling at Nellie to shut up, throwing her office phone to the ground, followed by Nellie's memo forms, pens, and her caramel.
 This gives Andy, filled with anger, the freedom to vent by throwing his desk chair at Robert, smashing Nellie's picture frame to the ground, and finally punching his hand through the wall (as he has done once before).
 When Robert then chooses Nellie as regional manager, Andy refuses to accept a demotion by saying "no" too many times in a calm way, and a surprised Robert fires him.
 Though he now has no job, Andy regains his sense of self-confidence and is once again able to perform.